-- The individual work packages within your project and your project milestones (a Gantt chart should be attached in the supporting information).
-Please make sure that this includes a strategy for the evaluation of the intervention, with a clear set of outcome measures.
+- The individual work packages within your project and your project milestones (a Gantt chart may be attached in the supporting information).
+Please make sure this includes a strategy for the evaluation of the intervention, with a clear set of outcome measures

 - A description of the main hurdles to be overcome technically, clinically and commercially

 - The key risks to your project (including financial, IP and implementation risks) and the steps you will take to manage and mitigate these risks.
 Ensure that these risks are considered when defining milestones (the go/no go points for your project).

 - An explanation of the role of key collaborators and sub-contractors involved in the research, as well as any patient and public leads (not previously listed as co-applicants).
 Sub-contractors provide external specialist services which cannot be provided by the organisation leading the project or its co-applicants or collaborators.
 Services include, for example, consultancy, design services, or the development and provision of specialist equipment.
 These costs can be requested for organisations providing these services in a territory that is outside England, but suitable justification is required.